Campusoft/knowledge_base/architecture/authentication.md

 # Authentication

+- Role based access control.
+RBAC
+- Attribute-based access control (ABAC)

+**Authentication Types***

+In Stateful authentication, the server creates a session for the user after successfully authenticating.
+The session id is then stored as a cookie in the user's browser and the user session store in the cache or database.
+When the client tries to access the server with a given session id, the server attempts to load the user session context for the session store, checks if the session is valid, and decides if the client has to access the desired resource or rejects the request.

+Stateless authentication stores the user session on the client-side.
+A cryptographic algorithm signs the user session to ensure the session data’s integrity and authority.
+Each time the client requests a resource from the server, the server is responsible for verifying the token claims sent as a cookie.

+Since the user session is stored on the client-side, this approach frees the overhead to maintain the user session state, and scaling doesn’t require additional effort.

 # BASIC AUTHENTICATION

 HTTP Basic authentication implementation is the simplest technique for enforcing access controls to web resources because